Sohou08/Hadoop-Spark/file_format/readme.md

 # BIG DATA FILE FORMATS: BENCHMARK STUDY BETWEEN CSV, ORC, JSON, PROTOCOLE BUFFER, AVRO, PARQUET, XML #

-The ecosystem big data (Hadoop, Spark) support multiples kind of file format which can be used depending the

-The Goal of this report is to understand what they are the most suitable to:
+The ecosystem big data (Hadoop, Spark) support multiples kind of file format which can be used depending of the use case.
+Thus, goal of this report is to understand what they are the most suitable to:

-+	Get read fast (mainly the case of row based storage)
++	Get read fast (case of row based storage)
 +	Get written fast (case of row based storage)
 +	perform OLAP or OLTP query
 +	Be splittable i.e. multiple task can run parallel on parts of file